 - $700 – $900 labor

 If your heater is working fine, don’t get complacent.
 Keep it operating by having your coolant changed at the recommended intervals.
 If you just tried your heater and it’s refusing to work right, there’s no time like the present to take care of it.
 Use Openbay to find qualified mechanics near you who can fix the problem before the weather turns really nasty.

-Written by Rob Grant, Automotive Service Manager at Openbay.
-Rob is an ASE Certified Technician and frequent contributor to this blog, specializing in all things automotive service and repair.
+Written by one of Openbay’s ASE Certified Technician and frequent contributor to this blog, specializing in all things automotive service and repair.